VACC-Austria/Sectorfile-Installer/README.md

   - VATSIM Password
   - VATSIM Rating
   - Hoppie Code
   - Audio Tool for VATSIM
+- **Custom Files**
 - **Fresh Install**
 - **Start**

-When pressing **Fresh Install**, there are two different options:
+When pressing **Fresh Install**:

-1. **Start Without User AIRAC Data**
    - Download and install EuroScope
-   - Download and install the sector file
-   - Transfer custom files into the installed sector file

-2. **Start With User AIRAC Data**
-   - Check if the local "FS-Navigator 4.x" and "Global Air Traffic Control" AIRAC are installed
-   - Verify if the AIRAC matches the online version
-   - Download and install EuroScope
-   - Download and install the sector file
+   - Open GNG Webpage and open Sectorfile folder for extracting the GNG file
-   - Remove and replace VOR, NDB, FIX, Airport, Runway, SID, and STAR in the `.sct` section with "Global Air Traffic Control" AIRAC data (limited by `Setting.csv`)
-   - Remove and replace SID/STAR in the `.ese` section with "Global Air Traffic Control" AIRAC data (limited by `Setting.csv`)
-   - Transfer custom files into the installed sector file

-When pressing **Start**, there are two different options:
+When pressing **Start**, 2 different scenarios:

-1. **Start Without User AIRAC Data**
+1.When Airac isn't Up to Date:
    - Check if the local EuroScope version matches the online version.
 If not, download and install EuroScope
    - Check if the local sector file version matches the online version.
-If not, download and install the sector file
+If not, Open GNG Webpage and open Sectorfile folder for extracting the GNG file.
-   - Transfer custom files into the installed sector file
-   - Insert user data from settings into all profiles
-   - If multiple profiles exist, open the selection window and start EuroScope with the chosen profile
-   - Launch the audio tool for VATSIM

-2. **Start With User AIRAC Data**
-   - Check if the local "FS-Navigator 4.x" and "Global Air Traffic Control" AIRAC are installed
-   - Verify if the AIRAC matches the online version
+2.When Airac is Up to Date:
    - Check if the local EuroScope version matches the online version.
 If not, download and install EuroScope
    - Check if the local sector file version matches the online version.
-If not, download and install the sector file
-   - Remove and replace VOR, NDB, FIX, Airport, Runway, SID, and STAR in the `.sct` section with "Global Air Traffic Control" AIRAC data (limited by `Setting.csv`)
-   - Remove and replace SID/STAR in the `.ese` section with "Global Air Traffic Control" AIRAC data (limited by `Setting.csv`)
    - Transfer custom files into the installed sector file
    - Insert user data from settings into all profiles
    - If multiple profiles exist, open the selection window and start EuroScope with the chosen profile